-- (a) The provisions of chapter 233B of NRS that apply to a contested case; and - (b) The rules made by the Board pursuant to section 17 of this act. - 4.
-If the Board finds at the hearing that the party accused in the complaint has committed a prohibited practice, the Board: - (a) Shall order the party to cease and desist from engaging in the prohibited practice; and - (b) May order any other affirmative relief that is necessary to remedy the prohibited practice. - 5.
-The Board may petition the district court for enforcement of its orders. - 6.
-Any order or decision issued by the Board pursuant to this section concerning the merits of a complaint is a final decision in a contested case and may be appealed pursuant to the provisions of chapter 233B of NRS that apply to a contested case, except that a party aggrieved by the order or decision of the Board must file a petition for judicial review not later than 10 days after being served with the order or decision of the Board. - Sec.
-25. 1.
-The Board shall, in accordance with the rules made pursuant to section 17 of this act, establish workplace relations units on a statewide basis, including, without limitation, the workplace relations units described in subsection 2. - 2.
-The Board shall establish one workplace relations unit for each of the following occupational groups, and each such workplace relations unit must include all supervisory employees at the working level of the occupational group: - 30 (a) Labor, maintenance, custodial and institutional employees, 31 including, without limitation, employees of penal and correctional 32 institutions who are not responsible for security at those 33 institutions. - (b) Administrative and clerical employees, including, without limitation, legal support staff and employees whose work involves general office work, or keeping or examining records and accounts. - 38 (c) Technical aides to professional employees, including, 39 without limitation, computer programmers, tax examiners, 40 conservation employees and crew supervisors. - (d) Professional employees, including, without limitation, physical therapists and other employees in medical and other professions related to health.

-- (e) Employees, other than professional employees, who provide health care and personal care, including, without limitation, employees who provide care for children. - (f) Category I and category II peace officers. - (g) Category III peace officers.
+- 2. A decision of the hearing officer may be appealed to the Commission. - 3.
+On appeal to the Commission, the Commission may consider the record of the hearing or may conduct a hearing de novo.
+A hearing de novo conducted by the Commission must be conducted in accordance with: - (a) The provisions of chapter 233B of NRS that apply to a contested case; and - (b) The rules adopted by the Commission pursuant to section 18 of this act. - 4.
+If the Commission finds at the hearing that the party accused in the complaint has committed a prohibited practice, the Commission: - (a) Shall order the party to cease and desist from engaging in the prohibited practice; and - (b) May order any other affirmative relief that is necessary to remedy the prohibited practice. - 5.
+The Commission may petition the district court for enforcement of its orders. - 6.
+Any order or decision issued by the Commission pursuant to this section concerning the merits of a complaint is a final decision in a contested case and may be appealed pursuant to the provisions of chapter 233B of NRS that apply to a contested case, except that a party aggrieved by the order or decision of the Commission must file a petition for judicial review not later than 10 days after being served with the order or decision of the Commission. - Sec.
+27. 1.
+The Commission shall, in accordance with the rules adopted pursuant to section 18 of this act, establish workplace relations units on a statewide basis, including, without limitation, the workplace relations units described in subsection 2. - 2.
+The Commission shall establish one workplace relations unit for each of the following occupational groups, and each such workplace relations unit must include all supervisory employees at the working level of the occupational group: - (a) Labor, maintenance, custodial and institutional employees, including, without limitation, employees of penal and correctional institutions who are not responsible for security at those institutions. - (b) Administrative and clerical employees, including, without limitation, legal support staff and employees whose work involves general office work, or keeping or examining records and accounts. - (c) Technical aides to professional employees, including, without limitation, computer programmers, tax examiners, conservation employees and crew supervisors. - (d) Professional employees, including, without limitation, physical therapists and other employees in medical and other professions related to health. - (e) Employees, other than professional employees, who provide health care and personal care, including, without limitation, employees who provide care for children. - (f) Category I peace officers and category II peace officers. - (g) Category III peace officers.